gatling/gatling/src/docs/content/reference/install/cloud/private-locations/network/index.md

 ### Key Notes

-* **Host Header Rewriting**: Ensure all configured reverse proxies rewrite the host header to api.gatling.io.
+* **Host Header Rewriting**: Ensure all configured forward proxies rewrite the host header to api.gatling.io.
 This is a mandatory requirement for proper communication.
 * **Configuration Simplification**: Take advantage of HOCON substitutions to reuse and simplify configuration settings, minimizing redundancy and reducing maintenance effort.
 * **Proxy Separation**: Decide whether to use a single proxy for both the Control Plane and Private Locations or separate proxies for each, based on your infrastructure needs.